ministryofjustice/opg-lpa/docs/runbooks/cloud9/db_access.md

 ### Starting a Cloud 9 Instance

-Log into the AWS Console
+1. Log into the AWS Console
-Ensure you are in the Ireland(eu-west-1) region
+2. Ensure you are in the Ireland(eu-west-1) region
-Switch to the appropriate role, in the appropriate account Search for the Cloud 9 Service in the list of Services Once on the Cloud 9 Dashboard select "Create Environment" Create the environment leaving all the default values, name it whatever you like
+3. Switch to the appropriate role, in the appropriate account
+4. Search for the Cloud 9 Service in the list of Services
+5. Once on the Cloud 9 Dashboard select "Create Environment"
+    1. Name the cloud 9 instance whatever you like, but prefixed with the associated ticket number
+    2. eg LPA-1234-my-work-cloud9-instance
+    3. optionally give a description
+6. Leave all defaults for **environment type, instance type** and **platform**.
+7. Adjust the **Cost-saving setting** to suit your needs, basing this on how long you will need the instance.
+8 under the **Network settings (advanced)** drop tab:
+    1. Leave the **Network (VPC)** dropdown as is.
+    2. select a public facing **Subnet** from the dropdown.
+    3. failure to do this will mean your instance cannot be accessed and will fail to deploy

 ### Once Connected